 Day 1: Monday, May 19

-After lunch, we’ll start designing the participant-driven unconference for Day 2.
-Attendees will pitch and vote on sessions they’d like to explore with the group.
+We’ll review the summit agenda, get to know who else is in the room and introduce how we’ll approach the participant-driven unconference for Day 2.
+Attendees will have all morning and through the end of lunch to pitch and vote on sessions they’d like to explore as a group.

 Sessions can take several formats: